VyomShah28/Cat-And-Dog-Image-Classifier/README.md

 * TensorFlow Lite: Deep learning framework optimized for mobile.
 * Java: Programming language used in the app.
 # Usage
-1.)
-Run the app on an Android device or emulator.
+* Run the app on an Android device or emulator
-2.)
-Upload or capture an image, and the app will classify it as either a cat or a dog!
+* Upload or capture an image, and the app will classify it as either a cat or a dog!